Where Can I Place SPDs to Protect My Facility?

 • Underground lines to well pump

-The Category C surges can enter the building at the service entrance.
-SPD’s must be sized to withstand these types of surges when installed at switchgear or service entrance switchboard.
-The second variable used to classify the environment of a power disturbance is exposure.
+While generally not used, the second variable for classifying the environment of a power disturbance is exposure.
+Exposure is most often considered when selecting devices for location Category C environments.
 The IEEE has defined three exposure levels that characterize the rate of surge occurrence versus voltage level at an unprotected site.
 The three exposure categories include: